• Welcome to Raising Teens Today!

 Hang Tight – There’s Light at the End of the Tunnel

 Middle school is tough.
-Ask anyone who has lived through the battle zone and they’ll tell you nearly everyone comes out with at least a few bumps and bruises.
+Ask anyone who has lived through the battle zone, and they’ll tell you nearly everyone comes out with at least a few bumps and bruises.
 Thankfully, just like everything else in life, things change.
 By the time high school rolls around, the hierarchy oftentimes shifts.
-Although the mean girls may or may not still be mean, because there’s typically far more kids in the school and classes shift throughout the day, mean girls simply don’t have the opportunity to target any one girl to any great degree.
-Plus, in high school there’s greater diversity and more opportunities that will allow your daughter to find her niche which will give her the freedom to find out who she is and flourish.
+Although the mean girls may or may not still be mean, because there are typically far more kids in the school and classes shift throughout the day, mean girls simply don’t have the opportunity to target any one girl to any great degree.
+Plus, in high school, there’s greater diversity and more opportunities that will allow your daughter to find her niche, which will give her the freedom to find out who she is and flourish.

 Words of Wisdom: